Illinois Pay Transparency. Single-State Compliance.

 Tom Brennan, the CFO, has run the numbers.

-You "Lauren alone: if she files under the Illinois Equal Pay Act, we're looking at the salary differential times every year she's been underpaid.that's roughly $94K in back pay.
-Plus liquidated damages equal to that amount.
-Plus her attorney's fees.
-And 'market rate' is explicitly not a defense in Illinois."
+You "Lauren alone, if she files under the Illinois Equal Pay Act: roughly $94K in back pay, plus equal liquidated damages, plus attorney's fees.
+'Market rate' is not a defense in Illinois."

 You "I don't know yet.
 That's the problem."